 8. Fewer Chinese sellers are selling to the United States and Canada than in recent years.

-The number of Chinese companies in the top 1,000 list of those selling to the United States and Canada has significantly dropped this year, from 68 in 2020 to just 21 in 2021.
-That’s a 69% decline. eBay statistics for 2021 show that a similar thing has been happening with Chinese businesses selling to the United Kingdom and Europe.
+The number of Chinese companies in the top 1,000 list of those selling to the United States and Canada significantly dropped, from 68 in 2020 to just 21 in 2021.
+That’s a 69% decline. eBay statistics for 2021 show that a similar thing happened with Chinese businesses selling to the United Kingdom and Europe.
 For the UK, the number has fallen by 61%, while for Europe, it dropped 73%.